Nutan0706/devops-notes-hub/devops-notes-hub/AWS/Amazon S3/Practical/practical_1.md

 If this bucket was created for testing and you want to remove it:
 ⚠️ Warning: Deleting a bucket will permanently delete all objects (including versions) unless retained elsewhere.

-# Remove all objects (non-versioned)
-aws s3 rm s3://my-first-devops-bucket-2025 --recursive
+1. Remove all objects (non-versioned) aws s3 rm s3://my-first-devops-bucket-2025 --recursive

-# If versioned, remove versions (careful!)
+2. If versioned, remove versions (careful!)
 # Use the aws s3api delete-object with VersionId in a loop or use lifecycle to expire versions.

-# Remove the bucket
+3. Remove the bucket
 aws s3 rb s3://my-first-devops-bucket-2025 --force

 <!-- Add snapshot here -->

 ---
 ### Troubleshooting & Common Errors
-# Bucket name already exists
+1. Bucket name already exists
 Error: BucketAlreadyOwnedByYou or BucketAlreadyExists
 Fix: Choose a globally unique name (append timestamp or org id).

-# AccessDenied when creating bucket
+ 2. AccessDenied when creating bucket
 Cause: IAM policy denies s3:CreateBucket.
 Fix: Ask your admin for the required permissions or adjust IAM policy.

-# Region mismatch errors with CLI
+3 .Region mismatch errors with CLI
 Cause: Using wrong --region or not specifying LocationConstraint for certain regions.
 Fix: Add --region or --create-bucket-configuration LocationConstraint=<region>.

-# Public exposure when unintended
+4. Public exposure when unintended
 Cause: Bucket policy, ACL, or disabled Block Public Access.
 Fix: Re-enable Block Public Access, remove public ACLs/policies, and validate using AWS Trusted Advisor or S3 console warnings.

 ✅ Tip: Use the AWS CLI aws s3api get-bucket-policy and the S3 console "Permissions" tab to review effective access.